-Lottery Dollars - The District allocates \$10 per student to each school's advisory council for the implementation of the school improvement plan.
-Promotion and public relation activities are allowable if they are in the scope of the school improvement plan and are approved by the School Advisory Council.
+Lottery Dollars - The State of Florida no longer allocates discretionary lottery funds.
+However, should your school still have a fund balance from the previous allocation, promotion and public relation activities are allowable if they are in the scope of the school improvement plan and are approved by the School Advisory Council.